pda/am_credit_card/README.md

 ----

 ActiveMerchant has [nice credit card validations][3], but also lots of [dependencies][4] and other code.
-That's fine for those using the rest of ActiveMerchant, but if you're just after it's credit card model/validations, this is for you.
+That's fine for those using the rest of ActiveMerchant, but if you're just after its credit card model/validations, this is for you.

 Usage